-Networking OS 8.2 supports port trunking for FCoE connections.
+Networking OS 8.3 supports aggregation for FCoE connections.
 The Link Aggregation (LAG) can be used for separate FCoE traffic, or for Ethernet and FCoE traffic.
 Ports directly connected to servers cannot be combined in a LAG group.

-Uplink ports, connected to the FCF, can be grouped as static or dynamic trunks.
+Uplink ports, connected to the FCF, can be grouped as static or dynamic LAGs.

-Internal ports cannot be grouped as trunks.
+Internal ports cannot be grouped as LAGs.

-Normal trunk operations such as creating/enabling the trunk, and adding/removing member ports can be performed.
-When a port is added to a trunk group, FCFs previously detected on the port will be deleted.
+Normal LAG operations can be performed, such as creating or enabling the LAG, and adding or removing member ports.
+When a port is added to a LAG, FCFs previously detected on the port will be deleted.
 The deleted FCF may be relearned later.
 However, this may cause flickering in the network traffic.

 Priority-based Flow Control (PFC), and Data Center Bridging (DCBX) are configured on a per-port basis.
-Each port in a trunk must have the same PFC, and DCBX configuration.
-When a port ceases to be the trunk group member, its configuration does not change.
+Each port in a LAG must have the same PFC, and DCBX configuration.
+When a port ceases to be the LAG member, its configuration does not change.